 IEA review of Ukraine’s energy policies highlights country’s potential for an energy revolution

-“Ukraine has already taken important steps towards energy sector reforms, but achieving the full potential for an energy revolution will require a greater policy focus on developing energy efficiency in the building and industry sectors and modernising district heating systems,” IEA Executive Director Maria van der Hoeven said in Kiev at the launch of Ukraine 2012 Energy Policy Review.
+“Ukraine has already taken important steps towards energy sector reforms, but achieving the full potential for an energy revolution will require a greater policy focus on developing energy efficiency in the building and industry sectors and modernising district heating systems,” IEA Executive Director Maria van der Hoeven said in Kiev at the launch of Energy Policies beyond IEA Countries - Ukraine 2012.
 “The country must make deep regulatory reforms to foster effective competition, alongside a progressive move towards market prices to attract investment to develop the sector.”

 Ukraine can further expand conventional and unconventional gas extraction to achieve import independence on the longer term, according to the report, benefitting from its large gas transmission system.
 The country also has untapped biomass and waste-to-energy opportunities and the scope to reduce gas consumption in the residential sector.

 The review highlights Ukraine's ongoing efforts to liberalise its gas and electricity markets in line with Energy Community Treaty commitments.
 It encourages the country to offset higher costs for residential customers resulting from the move towards market prices by combining support measures with increased investments in energy efficiency, including greater use of meters and consumption-reduction incentives.

 The review calls for a lead ministry to develop an energy strategy and monitor its progress.
 That strategy should allow Ukraine to:

 - Improve data and statistics collection to monitor progress towards targets and benchmark Ukraine’s results internationally.